coinbase/mesh-cli/README.md

 by the `/account/balance` endpoint?).
 Take a look at the [simple configuration](examples/configuration/simple.json) for an example of how to do this.

-#### Future Work
-In the near future, we will add support for providing complex exit conditions (i.e. did we reach tip? did we reconcile every account?) for both `check:construction` and `check:data` so that the `rosetta-cli` can be integrated into a CI flow.
-Currently, the only way to exit with a successful status in the `rosetta-cli` is to provide an `--end` flag when running `check:data` (returns 0 if no errors up to a block index are observed).

 ### Commands
 #### version